 At the Greenwich Center for Child and Adolescent Psychiatry, we understand that every child is unique, so we take their individual needs to heart.
 We also offer strong support to you, the parents, every step of the way.
 Your child will benefit from a team of specialists who provide individual and/or family therapy, educational and psychological testing, medical evaluations and other services.

 This philosophy of care, combined with our wealth of expertise, makes us uniquely qualified to meet your family’s needs.

 No matter what type of emotional issue your child or teen is struggling with, Greenwich Child and Adolescent Psychiatry offers the specialized expertise needed to achieve great results.

-Dr. Ayotunde Ayobello is a Yale-trained Child and Adolescent Psychiatrist, having done his Adult Psychiatry Residency at the Yale University School of Medicine as well as his Child and Adolescent Psychiatry at the Yale Child Study Center.
+Dr. Ayotunde Ayobello is the Director of Child and Adolescent Psychiatry.
+He is a Yale-trained Child and Adolescent Psychiatrist, having done his Adult Psychiatry Residency at the Yale University School of Medicine as well as his Child and Adolescent Psychiatry at the Yale Child Study Center.
 While at Yale, he was awarded the Arthur P. Gold Award for Humanism and Excellence in Teaching and subsequently inducted into the Gold Humanism Honor Society, which recognizes excellence in clinical care, leadership, compassion and dedication to service.